wireapp/brand/Tone of Voice.md

 * Apostrophes.
 Use the normal possessive ending ’s after singular words or names that end in s.
 Use it after plurals that do not end in s: women’s, media’s.
 Use the ending ’s on plurals that end in s: Partners’.
 * Avoid!
 Exclamation!
 Marks!
 * Avoid the ampersand and the '+' symbol unless it is part of a brand name (P&G).
-* Dynamic messages in the Zeta application should not end with a period.
+* Dynamic messages in the Wire application should not end with a period.
 The exception would be if there were two or more sentences.
     **For example:** Your phone number isn't mandatory, but it makes it easier for us to find people you know.
 For security, we'll send a code to verify your number.

 ### Spelling